TIMEEVENT DESCRIPTIONLOCATION

 [10/26/1861 AD]

-3997) Microphone, telephone and speaker.
+3997) Microphone, speaker, and telephone.
 Sound converted to electricity and

 back to sound again.